research-to-startup/research-to-startup.github.io/docs/index.md

 In addition, or as an alternative, to buying one of the books below, we encourage you to search for blogs that summarize the key lessons from the books.

+**Our top picks:**

-The book that we found most helpful to actually get started is probably **The Startup Owner's Manual: The Step-By-Step Guide for Building a Great Company** by Steve Blank and Bob Dorf.
+* **The Startup Owner's Manual: The Step-By-Step Guide for Building a Great Company** by Steve Blank and Bob Dorf - This is the book that we found most helpful to actually get started.

-A great concise resource for the same is [The YC Startup Playbook](https://playbook.samaltman.com).
+* **[The YC Startup Playbook](https://playbook.samaltman.com)** - A concise resource covering diverset topice for early founders.

-A short book that puts into words a lot of the philosophy behind startups is **Zero to One: Notes on Startups, or How to Build the Future** by Peter Thiel and Blake Masters.
+* **Zero to One: Notes on Startups, or How to Build the Future** by Peter Thiel and Blake Masters - A short book that puts into words a lot of the philosophy behind startups.

-For fundraising, a great resource is **Venture Deals: Be Smarter Than Your Lawyer and Venture Capitalist** by Brad Feld and Jason Mendelson.
+* **Venture Deals: Be Smarter Than Your Lawyer and Venture Capitalist** by Brad Feld and Jason Mendelson - Good resource for fundraising.

-And here are a few other great reads:
+**A few other good reads:**

 * Competing Against Luck: The Story of Innovation and Customer Choice - Clayton Christensen, Karen Dillon
 * The Innovator's Dilemma: The Revolutionary Book That Will Change the Way You Do Business - Clayton Christensen